 Employers face potential liability for any action committed by workers within the scope of employment.
 This opens the door to all types of claims against an employer, simply based on the actions of its employees.
 Employers can, however, mitigate this risk by putting a comprehensive infrastructure in place to govern acceptable employee conduct.
-An experienced Houston business attorney can help business owners identify those structures that will best protect their particular businesses.

 Defining the Scope of Employment